Luisana Lopilato

-Luisana Loreley Lopilato de la Torre (born 18 May 1987) is an Argentine actress, model and former singer.
+Luisana Loreley Lopilato de la Torre Bublé (born 18 May 1987) is an Argentine actress, model and former singer.
 She was a member of the pop-rock band Erreway from 2002 to 2004.

 Early life

 Lopilato was born to Eduardo Lopilato and Beatriz de la Torre.
 Her older siblings are actress and nutritionist Daniela Lopilato and actor Darío.
 She is of Spanish and Italian heritage; her great-grandfather was an immigrant from Muro Lucano, province of Potenza.
 She grew up in an evangelical Christian family and has stated that she is a devout Christian.

 Television career

 Chiquititas (1999–2001)

 Lopilato made her first guest appearance in the television series Chiquititas in 1997 at the age of 10 and then she made her debut in the television series Mi familia es un dibujo in 1998 at the age of 11, and continued working as a child model and starring in TV commercials, which is something she started at the age of 5.
 In 1999, she was chosen to play her first big role, Luisana Maza in Chiquititas at the age of 12, a popular television series created by Cris Morena.
 That role made Lopilato famous in her country.

 Lopilato signed a contract with the Cris Morena Group, and released four Chiquititas soundtrack albums — Chiqutitias Vol. 5 (1999), Chiqutitias Vol. 6 (2000), Chiquititas Vol. 7 (2001) and Chiquititas: Rincón de Luz (2001).
 She reprised her role of Luisana Maza in Chiquititas, la historia, a mini–series broadcast in 2001, and Chiquititas: Rincón de Luz, a 2001 Chiquititas spin–off film.
 In 2000, she appeared in the film Un Amor en Moises Ville.